-Matthew 13:24-33 English Standard Version June 10, 2018
+Matthew 13:24-33 King James Version June 10, 2018

 The International Bible Lesson (Uniform Sunday School Lessons Series) for Sunday, June 10, 2018, is from Matthew 13:24-33.

 Questions for Discussion and Thinking Further follow the verse-by-verse International Bible Lesson Commentary.
 Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lessons Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
 You can discuss each week's commentary and lesson at the International Bible Lesson Forum.

-(Matthew 13:24) He put another parable before them, saying, "The kingdom of heaven may be compared to a man who sowed good seed in his field,
+(Matthew 13:24) Another parable put he forth unto them, saying, The kingdom of heaven is likened unto a man which sowed good seed in his field: